jenkhy/GW_Lab_Notebook/Culturing P. marinus/Rough Draft of Perkinsus Culturing Protocol.md

 	- 500 mg chloramphenicol
 	- 2 mL of pen/strap
 	- 98 mL RFTM
+- Stir bar

 **Day 0**
-1. Autoclave a full rack of 5 mL glass tubes and two 100 mL screw cap bottles (one for RFTM with antibiotics and one for PCM with antibiotics)
+1. Autoclave a full rack of 5 mL glass tubes, two 100 mL screw cap bottles (one for RFTM with antibiotics and one for PCM with antibiotics), and three stir bars
 **Day 1**
 2. Label four 5 mL tubes: two "M" and two "R"
 3. Weigh out antibiotics and measure RFTM as above into an autoclaved 100 mL screw cap bottle
+4. Stir with a stir bar and stir plate if necessary
-4. Set up an ethanol flaming station and sterilize forceps, tweezers, and dissecting scissors
+5. Set up an ethanol flaming station and sterilize forceps, tweezers, and dissecting scissors
-5. On a tray and paper towel, perform a sterile dissection of the oyster by dissecting a large piece of the mantle and the rectum.
+6. On a tray and paper towel, perform a sterile dissection of the oyster by dissecting a large piece of the mantle and the rectum.
 Cut the mantle tissue in half, and cut the rectum tissue in half
-6. Inoculate tissue samples into two tubes that will be used for iodine staining: one set of mantle into one tube of 2 mL of RFTM with antibiotics, and one set of rectum into one tube of 2 mL of RFTM with antibiotics
+7. Inoculate tissue samples into two tubes that will be used for iodine staining: one set of mantle into one tube of 2 mL of RFTM with antibiotics, and one set of rectum into one tube of 2 mL of RFTM with antibiotics
-7. Inoculate tissue samples into two tubes that will be used for culturing: one set of mantle into one tube of 2 mL of RFTM with antibiotics, and one set of rectum tissue into one tube of 2 mL of RFTM with antibiotics
+8. Inoculate tissue samples into two tubes that will be used for culturing: one set of mantle into one tube of 2 mL of RFTM with antibiotics, and one set of rectum tissue into one tube of 2 mL of RFTM with antibiotics
-8. Incubate two tubes for 2 days (48h) at 27°C, leave two tubes to incubate for 7 days
+9. Incubate two tubes for 2 days (48h) at 27°C, leave two tubes to incubate for 7 days
 ## Transferring Tissue from RFTM to PCM
 **Materials for transferring tissue from RFTM to PCM:**
 - Small empty beaker (for discarding RFTM)